keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

     kubectl port-forward svc/prometheus-service 8080 -n monitoring
     ```

-    It is then available on [localhost:8080/targets](http://localhost:8080/targets) where you can see the three targets for the carts service:
+    Prometheus is then available on [localhost:8080/targets](http://localhost:8080/targets) where you can see the three targets for the carts service:

     {{< popup_image link="./assets/prometheus-targets.png" caption="Prometheus Targets">}}

-* The evaluation of the test runs will be performed by an internal Keptn service, called the `lighthouse-service`.
+* **Note:** The evaluation of the test runs will be performed by an internal Keptn service, called the **lighthouse-service**.
 While this service is responsible for evaluating the SLI results based on the criteria found in the `slo.yaml` file, it depends on an SLI-source service to retrieve the actual values of the SLIs.
-In this example, we are using the `prometheus-sli-service`.
-To inform the `lighthouse-service` to use the `prometheus-sli-service` for the **sockshop** project, the following `ConfigMap` will be used:
+In this example, we are using the **prometheus-sli-service**.
+To inform the **lighthouse-service** to use the **prometheus-sli-service** for the **sockshop** project, the following `ConfigMap` will be used:

     ```yaml
     apiVersion: v1